-These recouped expenses will form part of the base cost of the qualifying shares for CGT purposes, provided that they meet the requirements of paragraph 20 of the Eighth Schedule.
+Some of these recouped expenses will form part of the base cost of the qualifying shares for CGT purposes, provided that they meet the requirements of paragraph 20 of the Eighth Schedule.
 Normally an amount which has been allowed as a deduction against income will not form part of the base cost of an asset, even if that amount has been recouped, because paragraph 20(3)(a) of the Eighth Schedule eliminates such amounts from base cost in order to prevent double deductions.
 However, paragraph 20(3)(a)(ii) excludes from this base cost reduction rule amounts recouped under section 9C(5).
 Not all amounts subject to recoupment under section 9C(5) will qualify to form part of the base cost of qualifying shares.
-For example, the interest incurred on amounts borrowed to fund the acquisition of shares listed on a recognised exchange or a participatory interest in a portfolio of a collective investment scheme must be reduced by two-thirds under paragraph 20(1)(g) of the Eighth Schedule.
-While paragraph 20(1)(c)(i) of the Eighth Schedule allows broker's costs directly related to the acquisition or disposal of an asset, no provision is made for the inclusion of portfolio management fees in base cost.
+For example, the interest incurred on amounts borrowed to fund the acquisition of shares listed on a recognised exchange or a participatory interest in a portfolio of a collective investment scheme must be reduced by two-thirds under paragraph 20(1)(g) of the